"Shoes? No, I can certainly afford them; I go barefoot for comfort."

 - Flame Princess as well, though those might be too hot to post.

 - Princess Bubblegum seems to vary between episodes.
-Sometimes she goes barefoot and other times she is wearing shoes.
+Sometimes she's shown as barefoot, although usually when indoors, and other times she is wearing shoes.
+Most of the time her long skirt completely hides her feet, however.

 - ThunderCats (2011)